 HistoryDesigned to accommodate freight rail traffic, the Hudson River Railroad shaped the development of Chelsea in the 19th century.
 Numerous piers and docks also lined the western part of this riverfront district that was mostly settled by working-class immigrants from Ireland.
 In the early 20th century, Chelsea attracted some wealthy residents seeking to secure private residences near one of New York City's best attractions and landmarks.
 Built in the 1930's, London Terrace was one of the largest residential properties of its time.
 Since the 1980's, Chelsea has attracted a significant population of young professionals.
-The chic and diverse neighbourhood is also known for having a large LGBTQ community.
+The chic and diverse neighborhood is also known for having a large LGBTQ community.
 Click to book your Meatpacking District/Chelsea Market/The Highline walking tour.